cssinjs/jss/docs/js-api.md

 ## Generate your own class names

+`createGenerateClassName()`

-Option `createGenerateClassName` allows you to specify a function which returns a class name generator function.
+Option `createGenerateClassName` allows you to specify a function which returns a class name generator function `generateClassName(rule, sheet)`.
 This pattern is used to allow JSS reset the counter upon factory invocation, when needed.
 For e.g. it is used in [react-jss](https://github.com/cssinjs/react-jss) to reset the counter on each request for SSR.

+Class names generator uses a simple counter to ensure uniqueness of the class names.
+It consists of `classNamePrefix` Style Sheet option + rule name + counter.

+__Note__: in production it uses just the "c" + rules counter.

 ```javascript
 import {create} from 'jss'